AB-Lindex/github-copilot/install-copilot-baseline.prompt.md

 2. **Scan Local Structure**: Discover existing files in `.github/chatmodes/`, `.github/instructions/`, and `.github/prompts/` folders
 3. **Extract Metadata**: Read front matter from local files to get descriptions and configurations
 4. **Analyze Gaps**: Compare available files with what's already installed in the current repository
+5. **Check for Updates**: Compare file content and metadata to detect if newer versions are available in the source repository
-5. **Present Options**: Display available files with descriptions, installation status, and benefits
+6. **Present Options**: Display available files with descriptions, installation status, update availability, and benefits
-6. **Validate Structure**: Ensure target directories exist or can be created
+7. **Validate Structure**: Ensure target directories exist or can be created
-7. **Download Files**: Download selected files from the source repository
+8. **Download Files**: Download selected files from the source repository
-8. **Install Files**: Place files in appropriate directories (`.github/chatmodes/`, `.github/instructions/`, `.github/prompts/`) and use the `edit` tool to create directories and files as needed
+9. **Install/Update Files**: Place new files or update existing files in appropriate directories (`.github/chatmodes/`, `.github/instructions/`, `.github/prompts/`) and use the `edit` tool to create directories and files as needed
-9. **Verify Installation**: Confirm files are properly installed and accessible
+10. **Verify Installation**: Confirm files are properly installed and accessible
-10. **Summary**: Provide installation report with list of installed files and next steps
+11. **Summary**: Provide installation report with list of installed/updated files and next steps

 ## Installation Analysis Criteria